I can’t understand why people are frightened of new ideas. I’m frightened of the old ones.

 Art & (your) Life

-Most of us in Art 110 is going off to a life, not in art.
+Most of us in Art 110 are going off to a life, not in art.
 Or not “officially” in art anyway.
 You’ll pursue Nursing, Business Marketing, Marine Biology, Engineering, and many other majors. (and yes, there are a few Film, Fashion, Theatre, Dance & Design majors in the class) Art won’t be your career, but I do hope that you’ll live your life artfully.

 I hope that art will be a part of your life.
 You might do something formal like go to an art museum or gallery.
 Or just think about the nature of the music you like to listen to.
 Or consider the Street Art you pass in your day.